Mitral valve stenosis care at Mayo Clinic

 - Advanced diagnosis.
 Mayo Clinic doctors have experience using advanced imaging techniques, including echocardiography, 3D echocardiography and transesophageal echocardiography, to accurately diagnose mitral valve stenosis and other heart conditions, and to determine the cause of the condition.

 Expertise and rankings

 Mayo Clinic doctors trained in heart disease (cardiologists) and heart surgery (cardiac surgeons) have experience in evaluating and treating people with mitral valve stenosis and other types of heart valve disease.
-Surgeons have extensive experience in performing mitral valve repair and replacement.
+Surgeons in the Valvular Heart Disease Clinic have extensive experience in performing mitral valve repair and replacement.
 Mayo doctors evaluate and treat nearly 800 people with mitral valve stenosis each year.

 Doctors trained in treating children with heart conditions (pediatric cardiologists) work with pediatric cardiac surgeons at Mayo Clinic's campus in Minnesota to treat children with mitral valve stenosis and other heart conditions.

 Mayo Clinic campuses are nationally recognized for expertise in cardiology and cardiovascular surgery:

 - Mayo Clinic in Rochester, Minn., and Mayo Clinic in Phoenix/Scottsdale, Ariz., are ranked among the Best Hospitals for heart and heart surgery by U.S. News & World Report.

 - Mayo Clinic Children's Center in Rochester is ranked the No. 1 hospital in Minnesota, and the five-state region of Iowa, Minnesota, North Dakota, South Dakota and Wisconsin, according to U.S. News & World Report's 2021–2022 "Best Children's Hospitals" rankings.